felixyz/collector-ruby/README.md

     :first_name, :last_name, :reg_no, :addresses

-`addresses` is an array, but currently never contains at most one address.
+`addresses` is an array, but currently contains at most one address.
 This operation is only available in Sweden, and an agreement with Collector is required for its use.